EriksenJ/ra_guide/README.md

 	- Markdown documents can easily be compiled into Word, PDF (via LaTeX), HTML, beamer PDF slides, or other formats using `pandoc` or `quarto`.
 	- Markdown files can be edited using most text editors.
 We suggest VSCode and Obsidian.
 	- [Introduction to basic markdown syntax](https://www.markdownguide.org/basic-syntax/) written by the developers behind the original markdown language (it comes in many flavors).
-- We keep personal running notes.
-These generally contain drafts of information and notes on how we tackle tasks.
-The documents should typically be named `running_notes_` and end in our initials, e.g., `running_notes_je.md`.
+- We keep personal running notes documents.
+These typically contain thoughts and drafts for notes and tasks.
+The document will typically be named `running_notes_` and end in our initials, e.g., `running_notes_je.md`.

 ## References